 With 10 exquisite marinas providing full-service facilities and world-class repair services, it can be difficult to pick the one suitable for your yacht.
 We have compiled a list of the top five mooring spots available:

 1. Les Anses-d’Arlet: The Martinique mooring spot against the current

 The small and peaceful town of Anses d’Arlets is one of the trademark places to visit if you charter a yacht in Martinique.
 With a white sandy beach and crystal-clear waters on one side and a magnificent mountain range in the background, this picturesque village is located in one of the most beautiful spots in Martinique.

 Being one of the main tourist attractions in the Caribbean, Martinique attracts hundreds of thousands of visitors from all over the world.
 However, travelling around Anses d’Arlets takes you off the beaten track to a naturally beautiful and tranquil place.
 The Creole houses and spice markets are ubiquitous in the village.
-The locals are always willing to help visitors find the best water sporting and snorkeling spots across its amazingly calm waters.
+The locals are always willing to help visitors find the best water sports and snorkeling spots in its calm waters.

 Location: Southwest of Martinique

 Preferential nautical access: Yacht charter in Martinique, starting at Fort-de-France or Sainte-Anne.

 Nautical distances: 6.5 miles from Fort-de-France, 24 miles from Marin.